 I know a lot of people go to the Burmese Library or The Swan for Burmese food, but I prefer the small Tam Jai Sung, not far from Kad Suan Kaew mall.
 The food is delicious, prices are reasonable, and the family who runs it are delightful.
 Don’t miss their tea leaf salad (of course), tamarind salad, and pork curry.
 Plentiful rice for the table – it keeps coming, even when you think you’re done.

-Best venue live music
+Best venues for live music

+Thae Pae East: 88 Thapae Rd., +66 81 765 5246, open daily 6pm-midnight.
+Closed on Buddhist holidays.
 This rustic venue opened not long before I visited Chiang Mai in autumn 2015, and I really enjoyed the space.
 With poetry nights, open mic jams, jazz solos, and much more, it has a wide open feel and reasonable drinks.

-Best Vietnamese food
+Best Vietnamese food in Chiang Mai

 We found it because my friend had driven by and eaten there, and then couldn’t find it again.
 We drove in a circle until we found it, and it was worth the adventure.
 Their Facebook page has no official address but thankfully this Chiang Mai City Life piece has instructions: